What is Porter?

 Relationship with Kubernetes

 Under the hood, Porter runs on top of Kubernetes.
-Porter provisions and manages each cloud provider’s native Kubernetes offering (i.e. EKS on AWS and GKE on GCP) while abstracting away its complexity.
+Porter provisions and manages each cloud provider’s native Kubernetes offering (i.e. EKS on AWS, GKE on GCP, and AKS on Azure) while abstracting away its complexity.

 For platform engineering teams, Porter can act as a foundational layer on which you can build your own internal developer platform.
 Porter is completely open-source with a commercial license, which allows you to experiment with the codebase freely to fit your needs.
 You can find our GitHub repository here.
 If you’d like to learn more, contact us for a demo and pricing.